 (Plastic Surgery of the Nose)

-Rhinoplasty is a surgery done on the nose.
-It is done to reshape the nose.
+Rhinoplasty is a surgical procedure to reshape the nose.

 Copyright © Nucleus Medical Media, Inc.